morinlab/kronos_pipelines/titan_pipeline/README.md

 receive a string.
 For now, the list is hard-coded in the `tasks.yaml` file.
 See: https://www.bcgsc.ca/jira/browse/PFD-552.

-4. This pipeline is setup for exomes.
-If you need to run the pipeline on genomes, open an issue on GitHub and we'll deal with it then.
+4. By default, this pipeline is meant for exomes.
+If you wish to run it on genomes, you have to set `target_list` in the setup file to `null`.